cesarParra/expression/docs/src/app/docs/usage/page.md

 Assert.areEqual(1, result);
 ```

-Or you can use some of the collection functions (like `MAP` or `WHERE`) to extract (or map) data out of the child records
+Or you can use some of the collection functions (like `MAP` or `WHERE`) to extract (or map) data out of the child
+records
 or filter records.
-See more information about these functions below.
+See more information about these functions [here](/docs/functions).